rstacruz/remount/CONTRIBUTING.md

 <script src='https://cdn.jsdelivr.net/npm/remount@0.5.0'></script>
 ```

+## Testing browser support

+I often publish the latest test suite at <https://ricostacruz.com/remount/dist/> (via `yarn deploy`).
+You can use this URL to check if your browser supports Remount.

 ## Contacting me

 I'm on Twitter as [@rstacruz](https://twitter.com/rstacruz), hit me up for any questions at all.
 I'm happy to help!